chevereto/chevereto/README.md

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU Affero General Public License for more details.

 You should have received a copy of the GNU Affero General Public License along with this program.
-If not, see http://www.gnu.org/licenses/.
+If not, see [GNU Licenses](http://www.gnu.org/licenses/).

 ### Commercial license